AnthonyTornetta/Cosmos/README.md

     - [ ] Make client ask for chunks as it travels around planet
     - [ ] Re-render chunks as player enters new one
     - [ ] Refactor game to not have all chunks at once
-- [ ] Localized planetary gravity
+- [x] Localized planetary gravity
-  - [ ] All entities near planet's radius are subject to its gravity towards the planet's center
+  - [x] All entities near planet's radius are subject to its gravity towards the planet's center
+- [ ] Align entities to planet's downwards direction
 - [x] Ship systems
   - [x] Energy system
     - [x] Energy producer block